almusjan/-qam-cli/README.md

     qam --help
 ```

-### Required Actions
-- `Github authentication in CMD`

 ### Commands
-1. `qam create-tailwind your_project_name`: It will create new tailwind project.
+1. `qam create-tailwind <name>`: It will create new tailwind project.
     - Templates
-      - `Vanilla`: create html project with tailwindcss.
+      - `Vanilla`: Setup html project with tailwindcss.
-      - `Webpack`: create html project with tailwindcss and webpack.
+      - `Django`: Setup django project with virtualenv and tailwindcss.
-      - `Angular`: create angular project with tailwindcss.
+      - `Angular`: Setup angular project with tailwindcss.

 For more details information on commands, run `qam --help`.